Sharing to learn and learning to share; Fitting together Meta-Learning, Multi-Task Learning, and Transfer Learning: A meta review: Ensemble of the learning paradigms

+A similar work \cite{xiao2024integrated} developed an integrated transfer learning and multitask learning strategy using graph neural networks (GNNs) to predict bioaccumulation parameters of chemicals.
+Transfer learning pre-trains the model on n-octanol/water partition coefficient data, and multitask learning enhances performance by training on multiple bioaccumulation parameters simultaneously.
+The TL-MTL-GNN model significantly outperformed single-task models and conventional machine learning methods, demonstrating robust accuracy and efficiency, especially with limited data.
+This approach effectively addresses small data challenges in environmental science, predicting bioaccumulation for approximately 60,000 chemicals.

-Some article that appear in search results for \ac{MTL} + transfer learning on google scholar, discuss these learning paradigms separately which is not the aim of this article.
-This section is focusing on articles those have used the two learning algorithms together.
-Like \cite{Xu2011ASO}, gives a detailed survey of how transfer learning and \ac{MTL} individually are used in the field of bio-informatics. \cite{Kamath2019} is a book chapter which discusses types of transfer learning and describes \ac{MTL} as a variant of transfer learning.
-While \cite{Sun2019, RICCI201767}, details types of multi-view transfer learning and multi-view \ac{MTL}.
-The articles \cite{Wang_Pineau_2015, maurer2014sparse} gives theoretical concepts of improving the performance of \ac{MTL} and transfer learning in general.
+\textit{Some Exceptions}: \cite{Xu2011ASO}, give a detailed survey of how transfer learning and \ac{MTL} individually are used in bio-informatics. \cite{Kamath2019} is a book chapter that discusses transfer learning types and describes MTL as a variant of transfer learning.
+While \cite{Sun2019, RICCI201767} details types of multi-view transfer learning and multi-view \ac{MTL}.
+The articles \cite{Wang_Pineau_2015, maurer2014sparse} give theoretical concepts of improving the performance of \ac{MTL} and transfer learning in general.